cunderw/task-manager-app/README.md

+# THIS WAS MADE WITH COPILOT WORKSPACE - THATS WHY THE CODE SMELLS BAD

 # Task Management App

 This project is a task management application to help users organize their tasks.
 It includes features like task creation, editing, and deletion, the ability to set deadlines and reminders for tasks, and a progress tracking feature to monitor task completion.